kravchik/jcommon/README.md

 ##YADS
 Yet Another Data Syntax (the perfect one actually).

-How would UI markup would look like:
+How would UI markup look like:

 ```
 import:ui